Applying Early Decision to Med School

 MICentral Michigan University College of MedicineIn-State ApplicantsMD

-MIWayne State University School of MedicineAll ApplicantsThe EDP requires a minimum Medical College Admission Test (MCAT) score at or above 508.
-A BCPM and overall grade point average of 3.60, as calculated by AMCAS is also required (as of 4/20/2023).MD
+MIWayne State University School of MedicineAll ApplicantsThe EDP requires a minimum Medical College Admission Test (MCAT) score of 508 or above.
+A BCPM and overall grade point average of 3.60, as calculated by AMCAS, is also required (as of 4/20/2023).MD

 MOSaint Louis University School of MedicineAll ApplicantsMD

-MOUniversity of Missouri – Columbia School of MedicineIn-State ApplicantsTo apply for the early-decision program, candidates must have a cumulative undergraduate GPA of at least 3.75 and a MCAT of 508.MD
+MOUniversity of Missouri, Columbia School of MedicineIn-State ApplicantsTo apply for the early-decision program, candidates must have a cumulative undergraduate GPA of at least 3.75 and an MCAT score of 508.MD

 MSUniversity of Mississippi School of MedicineIn-State ApplicantsMD

-NCCampbell University Jerry M. Wallace SOM (CUSOM)All ApplicantsStudents must submit a letter of intent to the CUSOM Office of Admissions for EDP by June 1st.DO
+NCCampbell University Jerry M. Wallace SOMAll ApplicantsStudents must submit a letter of intent to the CUSOM Office of Admissions for EDP by June 1st.DO

 NEUniversity of Nebraska College of MedicineAll ApplicantsMD